cmorris2945/ai_agents/README.md

 # patten_buddy
-This is the repot used for development of you "Patten-Buddy" component program
+This is the repo used for development of you "Patten-Buddy" component program